nithinhk24/Dairy-Products-Management-System/README.md

 # Dairy-Products-Management-System
-A web application to manage dairy products and their ordering and delivery
+A web application(J2EE) implementing a eDairy system to manage dairy products and their ordering and delivery